 - 1. Start the engine.

 - 2. Select the Recirculation mode and .

+- 3. Open the side defroster vents.

-- 3. Set the fan and temperature controls to maximum.
+- 4. Set the fan and temperature controls to maximum.

 These settings direct all the air flow to the defroster vents at the base of the windshield and the side window defroster vents.
 The air flow will get warmer and clear the windows faster as the engine warms up.
-You can close the corner vents by turning them 45° clockwise.
-That will send more warm air to the windshield defroster vents.
+You can close the corner vents with the dial beside each vent.
+That will send more warm air to the side defroster vents.
 For safety, make sure you have a clear view through all the windows before driving away.